lmickes/pyWitness/manual/source/tutorials.rst

    ``labels=None`` can be used and the bins will be automatically labelled

 .. note::
-   The bend edges are exclusive of the low edge and inclusive of the high edge
+   The bin edges are exclusive of the low edge and inclusive of the high edge

-The ``confidence`` column is relabelled to ``confidence-original`` and ``confidence`` is filled with labels.
-Here is an example of the raw data
-(``dr.data``) after binning.

-.. code-block :: console

-         Unnamed: 0  participantId  lineupSize   targetLineup responseType  confidence_original confidence  responseTime 0              0              1           6   targetAbsent     fillerId                   60          1          8330
-   1              1              2           6   targetAbsent     fillerId                   70          2         27624
-   2              2              3           6  targetPresent    suspectId                   60          1          3140
-   3              3              4           6   targetAbsent     rejectId                   80          2          8833
-   4              4              5           6  targetPresent    suspectId                   70          2          9810
-   ...          ...            ...         ...            ...          ...                  ...        ...           ...
-   1041        1041           1042           6  targetPresent    suspectId                   70          2         24910
-   1042        1042           1043           6  targetPresent    suspectId                   70          2         15683
-   1043        1043           1044           6   targetAbsent     fillerId                   70          2          1175
-   1044        1044           1045           6  targetPresent    suspectId                   70          2          2308
-   1045        1045           1046           6   targetAbsent     fillerId                   90          3         18185

 .. warning::
    Confidence needs to be a numerical value because ROC analysis requires a value that can be ordered.